catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

 ### 1.2 CONTEXT

 The knowledge agent approach uses the [Semantic Web standards](https://www.w3.org/2001/sw/wiki/Main_Page).
 The [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) is the semantic extension of the Web.
 In the Web, the content of Web pages is exchanged in a document-based way (Web of Documents).
 This has the disadvantage that a direct access to a certain content of the documents is not possible.
 Therefore, a new concept was developed in which the contents of documents are decomposed into data and described by data models (Web of Data).
 At the same time, a query language was developed with which the desired content can be queried directly.
 In the Semantic Web, the data models are called ontologies, based on the philosophical meaning 'study of being', because the data on the Web is the digital representation of things in the real world.
 Semantic Web ontologies are formal languages in which data can be described unambiguously and without redundancy.
 This makes the ever-growing volumes of data on the web more manageable and usable to generate new knowledge.
 A good example is the [DBpedia project](https://en.wikipedia.org/wiki/DBpedia), which makes Wikipedia content available as data.
 In recent years, Semantic Web standards have been increasingly used in enterprises to create enterprise-wide [knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) to structure internal big data and make it queryable to create knowledge.
-This concept is implemented for Catena-X in the knowledge agent approach.
+This concept is extended in the Knowledge Agent approach to realize data exchange across the Catena-X dataspace.

 Semantic Web Standards used in knowledge agent approach